4.9-Stars

 Commercial Electrical Panel

 This cuts power to that circuit and prevents damage or fire.
-Circuit breakers also act as local on or off switches for their circuits when manually tripped.
+When manually tripped, circuit breakers also act as local on or off switches for their circuits.
 Newer “smart” computerised circuit breakers can communicate detailed diagnostic data.

 Proper circuit breaker selection, coordination, and maintenance ensure optimum protection and selective tripping when faults occur in complex switchboards.
 The fast-acting circuit breakers provide a reliable means of isolating faulted circuits to keep the rest of the system up and running.